nguyenbeo/angularjs-demo/README.md

 This demo is to create a simple blog with the following features:
 * A landing page of a blog showing a list of articles
-* A blog form to create new article
 * Comments for each article
 * Comment form to create new comment on a particular article